Jewellery: design lab

 Are there any other costs?
 Is there anything I need to bring?

-City Lit provides most of the tools and equipment you will need for jewellery-making, and basic materials in reasonable quantities such as base metals, paper, enamel, chemicals, and sundries (etching resist, polishing compound etc.) However you will need to buy some specific items such as saw blades, precious metals, and stones.
+City Lit provides most of the tools and equipment you will need for jewellery-making, and basic materials in reasonable quantities such as base metals, hard solder, paper, enamel, chemicals, and sundries (etching resist, polishing compound etc.) However you will need to buy some specific items such as saw blades, emery paper, medium and easy solder, precious metals, and stones.
 You will also need a sketchbook for your design work and to write notes.
 As you gain experience you might want to invest in your own tools.

 You are advised that sensible footwear must be worn in the studio.
 For health and safety reasons no sandals, open shoes or small pumps can be worn, even in hot weather.